Get ready to travel your way around the continent with your stomach and discover the best Asian cookbooks from Japan, to Korea, Vietnam, and India.

 These two Korean cookbooks compliment each other perfectly, with one being an introduction to Korean home cooking (and Korean food in general) and the other being more intense and detailed.

-The cookbook that started my love of cookbooks.
-I bought this after living in Korea and missing all the wonderful foods that had been readily available there but painfully expensive or hard to find in the UK.
+The cookbook that started our love of cookbooks.
+We bought this after living in Korea and missing all the wonderful foods that had been readily available there but painfully expensive or hard to find in the UK.

-With Japanese food being so diverse, here are three unique Japanese cookbooks with three unique approaches to cooking Japanese food at home.
+With Japanese food being so diverse, here are three unique Japanese cookbooks with three different approaches to cooking Japanese food at home.